justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/overview.md

 They include buttons, labels, chips, input fields and more.

-Our core components are also split into two themes: **PIE 2.0 Light** and **PIE 2.0 Dark**.
-Each theme has its own library, so please check with the PIE team if you're unsure which one to use.
+Core Components are split into two libraries.
+PIE 3.0 App Component and PIE 3.0 Web Component library, featuring light and dark modes using Figma Variables.

 ### Asset libraries